Leonel Alberto Alves

 Leonel Alberto Alves (歐安利; born 5 April 1957 in Macau) is a member and a former First Secretary of the Legislative Assembly of Macau (1996-2009).
 In 2005, Alves became a member of the Executive Council of Macau and in 2008, he became a local member of the National Committee of the Chinese People's Political Consultative Conference.

-Born to a Portuguese father and a Chinese mother, Alves became a Chinese citizen in 2004, thereby renouncing his Portuguese nationality.
+Born to a Portuguese father and a Chinese mother, Alves became a Chinese citizen in 2004, renouncing his Portuguese nationality.